Spiritual Abuse--Done in God's Name

 Reminders from the Heart of God - This brief essay on God's heart of love has been adapted from the writings of Jeff VanVonderen.

 An excellent book on how spiritually abusive groups misuse the Bible to manipulate their members is Twisted Scriptures: A Path to Freedom from Abusive Churches, by Mary-Alice Chrnalogar.

 We need to re-think what we believe about the Church.
 Is "organization" unbiblical?
 Is it wrong for a church to have a trained pastor?
 What about worship?

-Beyond the Style Wars: Recovering the Substance of Worship - A clear article on God-centered worship by Michael Horton.
+Beyond the Style Wars: Recovering the Substance of Worship - by Michael Horton.

 Ecclesiology of Ephesians - Lee Irons takes Paul's two-age construct (the "already" and the "not-yet") and applies it to the doctrine of the Church.
 "The empirical church that we see now, the church with all its warts and foibles and even apostasy in large sections of it, is the church in its pre-consummation form, still waiting for the glory of the not-yet.
 That is the church as visible.
 The church from the perspective of her present participation in Christ's death and resurrection, the church as already raised with Christ and seated with Christ in the heavenly places, waiting only the public vindication at the last day - that is the church from the point of view of the already, the church as invisible."

 An Organism and an Organization - George took an extreme position in his characterization of the church is an organism and not an organization.
 Dr. R. B. Kuiper explains how the Bible" speaks unmistakably of the church as both an organism and an organization."